metalbear-co/mirrord/README.md

 }`

 For more technical information, see [TECHNICAL.md](./TECHNICAL.md)

+### Caveats
+* mirrord currently supports Kubernetes clusters using containerd runtime only.
+Support for more runtimes will arrive if demanded.

 ### Note
 mirrord uses your machine's default kubeconfig for access to the Kubernetes API.